TutsWiki/source/content/java/generics-in-java.md

   }
 }
 ```
-The above code will only accept the type object for functioning and will not accept any other type of collection.
+The above code will only accept the type Object for functioning and will not accept any other type of collection.
 That's the point where wildcard comes to play its role.
 To make the method acceptable for any data collections, we will use the wildcard '?'.

 ```java
 void printCollection(Collection<?> c) {